 I'm talking, of course, about historical royal mistresses.
-While people having affairs is hardly unusual, the status and influence wielded by a king's mistress could be very high.
+While people having affairs is hardly unusual, the status and influence wielded by royal mistresses could be very high.
 Some of these women were powerful politicians in their own right.
-After all, consider that few monarchs were actually in love with their spouses (although there were some – Queen Victoria is the obvious one, but George III seemed genuinely devoted to Queen Charlotte).
+After all, consider that few monarchs were actually in love with their spouses.
 Instead, they married for political reasons, often to people they didn't know terribly well.
 That's hardly a recipe for a happy love and sex life.
 When you combine that with the kind of vast wealth, power and social standing that leads to women throwing themselves at you, you get affairs.

 That's not the only connection between Lucy Walter and the Tower of London, either.
 The son she had with Charles, James Scott, Duke of Monmouth, grew up to be one of Charles' most important military officers.
 When Charles' brother James II became king in 1685, Monmouth rebelled.
 He claimed that Charles had secretly married Lucy and that he was, therefore, the rightful king.
 Although Monmouth hoped that popular support for a Protestant king would help his cause, they crushed his tiny force at the Battle of Sedgemoor, and his execution was at – you guessed it – Tower Hill.

 All this faffing about with affairs and illegitimate children seems very Game of Thrones, but it has no place in the modern world, right?
 Well … not so much.
 Ask a Londoner what they think of vacant properties in the capital, and you'll hear some choice words.
 These buildings are fantastically valuable, but often not lived in or used, merely held as assets by corporations.
 One such building was 16 Grosvenor Street.
 It made the news when a group of squatters occupied it in May 2015.